GoodRequest/GRProvider/README.md

 }

-///using Class as a Section & Enum as an Item class Section: Sectionable {
+/// using Class as a Section & Enum as an Item class Section: Sectionable {
     let items: [Item]